netherlands-coding-live/netherlands-coding-live.github.io/README.md

 ## Install

 The site is build with [Hugo](https://gohugo.io/).
 An open-source static-site generator framework.
-You'll have to install `hugo` and `git` if you want to work on the site locally.
+You'll have to install `hugo` and `git` if you want to work on the site locally, *but you can also make changes via the github web interface!*

 Follow the instructions here: [https://gohugo.io/installation/](https://gohugo.io/installation/)